noopman/aaworkshopattendee/module-6-microservices-architecture/Exercise1.md

 ### 2.2 Create a role assignment for Key Vault Secrets Officer

-## Step 3: Add Your Endpoints as Secrets to the Key Vault
+## Step 3: Add Your Endpoints as Secrets to the Key vault

-Store your endpoints as secrets in the Key Vault:
+Store your endpoints as secrets in the Key vault:

 ### 3.1 Add the SignalR endpoint as a secret